TodePond/TodePondDotCom/wikiblogarden/health/sulfasalazine/two/readme.md

 It's not enough on its own though, and I have to also take Sulfasalazine.
 It's a yellow pill and I have to take four of them everyday.
 It calms down my white blood cells.

 My GP is supposed to prescribe me Sulfasalazine, but they don't.
-And I've now run out, and my joints hurt like hell again.
+And I've now run out, and my joints hurt like hell.

 ## Blood